 If you elect to deduct state and local general sales taxes instead of state and local income taxes as an itemized deduction on Schedule A (Form 1040) (you cannot deduct both):

 - From within your TaxAct® return (Online or Desktop) click Federal.
 On smaller devices, click in the upper left-hand corner, then select Federal.

 - Click Itemized or Standard Deductions In the Federal Quick Q&A menu to expand the category and then click Taxes paid

-- Continue to the screen titled Itemized Deductions – Optional State Sales Tax and click Yes
+- Continue to the screen titled Do you want to enter state and local sales tax information? and click Yes

-- On the next screen, select Actual Amount or select Table Amount.
+- On the next screen, select Actual Amount, Table Amount, or Enter Both.
 If you select Table Amount, you will need to enter the state(s) and the number of days lived in the state(s), as well as any local and state general sales tax rate, if applicable, in the appropriate section of the program.